 Blue Mountains Hikes from Echo Point

 Top Tip: A Blue Mountains hiking map can be purchased from the Echo Point Information Center.
 We opted, however, to use the Blue Mountains tourist map included in the free magazine (available at the entrance of the info center).
-It was, perhaps, not the best Blue Mountains walking map and shouldn’t be used for more difficult Katoomba bush walks.
-However, the map served its purpose for our day of hiking Blue Mountains Australia.
-More serious hikers should consider purchasing a trail book, which includes a map of Blue Mountains NSW, in advance to better plan a hiking trip.
+It was not the best Blue Mountains walking map and shouldn’t be used for more difficult Katoomba bush walks.
+However, it served its purpose for our day of hiking Blue Mountains Australia.
+Serious hikers should consider purchasing a trail book, which includes a complete map of Blue Mountains NSW.

 Gaze at Three Sisters Blue Mountains